physics-sec/request-signing-and-encrypting-library/README.md

 - Replace the JavaSCript ECDH logic with a well supported library.
 - Encrypt (and sign?) responses from the server.
 - Use different keys for signing and encrypting.
-- Add backend implemented in PHP, Node and/or Java.
+- Add backend implemented in Node and/or Java.